haberdashPI/vscode-selection-utilities/README.md

 - "Move primary selection left" (`selection-utilities.move-primary-left`): Make the selection to the left (or below) primary.
 - "Move primary selection right" (`selection-utilities.move-primary-right`): Make the selection to the right (or above) primary.
+- "Focus view on primary selection" (`selection-utilities.focus-primary-selection`): Change the view of the current editor so that the active position of the primary selection is visible.
 - "Delete primary selection" (`selection-utilities.delete-primary`): Delete the primary selection.
 - "Add next match" (`selection-utilities.add-next`): Add the next text which matches